Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 If you send that to her State Department account, that's now in the state.

-Now that's FOIAD.
+Now that's FOIA.

-That that you can't hide that.
+You can't hide that.

-If you send it to Hillary's special Chappaqua slash bathroom server in Colorado account, and she gets to parse out.
+If you send it to Hillary's special Chappaqua slash bathroom server and Colorado account and she gets to parse out, remember, she's not trying to delete all the emails.

-She just has to delete the ones that like, who is this idiot who's putting this in writing and sending it to me?
+She just has to delete the ones that are like, who is this idiot who's putting this in writing and sending it to me?

 That's not how it works, buddy.